College Sport

 We promote this profile to selected colleges and universities in our network.

-We actively market the client, have a dialog with the college coaches about themselves and facilitate the contact between them and our client.
+We actively market the client, have a dialog with the college coaches about themselves and facilitate contact between them and our client.

 Scholarship negotiations